youavang/youavang.github.io/_posts/2019-11-05-database-in-sql.md

 tags: [datbase, sql, query, relational database, erd, entity relational database, paranthetical]
 header:
   image:
-excerpt: "Build a relational sql database."
+excerpt: "Construct a relational database in SQL."
 mathjax: "true"
 ---
 The Marcus Company is requiring a database that is scalable as the company exands.
 Although, the company has many concerns, the immediate objective is to develop a database for the company to store important informations that would allow them to generate payroll.
 Once the system is in place and running, other modules can be easily add on.